 The option specifies the password for connecting to the agent.
-The default value of "super" is used if the option is not specified.
-To connect successfully, the value of the option must match that specified by the mcmd configuration option mcmd_password of the agent you are connecting to, which is also "super" by default.
+To connect successfully, the value of the option must match that specified by the mcmd configuration option mcmd_password of the agent you are connecting to.

 If you use the short option form (-p), you must not leave a space between this option and the password.
 If you omit the password value following the --password or -p option on the command line, the mcm client prompts you for one.